kloki/seats/README.md

 make runserver
 ```

-### test_data
+### Fixtures

+```
+python3 seats_api/manage.py loaddata example_event.json
+```

 This will create an event for testing.
 Will also create a super user with
 the credentials admin:pass1234

+## Tests

 ```
-python3 seats_api/manage.py loaddata example_event.json
+make test
 ```

-## test

 Will spin up everything in a docker environment.
 Please make sure there are no conflicting docker images running.

+### Productioen

 ```
-make test
-```

-### Prod

-```
 make build
 make start_prod
 ```

-### if needed run migrations
+### if needed run migrations and

 ```
 docker exec seats_api_1 python3 manage.py migrate